cm-forks/swarm-camel-demo/README.md

 - GET api/say/{id}       - Say Hello to the user name

 To package the Camel module within the Swarm container, we use a [fraction]() which is customized with the RouteBuilder class containing the Route.
+The MainApp class is bootstrapped by the Swarm container when we launch it.

 ```
 public static void main(String[] args) throws Exception {